PushItToProd/programming-notes/general.md

 you didn't know were there.

 Don't just turn to the docs when you need help.
 Read them proactively and see what's there.
-Don't memorize every word, because that's why the manual exists, but read it and look for things you didn't know existed.
+Don't try to memorize every word, because that's why the manual exists, but read it and look for things you didn't know existed.
 There are so many times I've been skimming the docs for a programming language, library, or framework and stumbled across some little feature that would have saved me _so much work_ if I'd known about it on a past project.
 Or I find some feature that I think is neat and then find a perfect opportunity to use it.

 Play with your tools
 --------------------